aws-samples/satellite-comms-analytics-aws/satcom-autopilot-chatbot/README.md

 to satellite related questions, depending on the user’s input questions.

-The bot is intended to show customers how they can (a) get inference results from a SageMaker endpoint in an easy to use interface i.e. a chatbot, (b) integrate Bedrock Knowledgebase agents to existing applications to retrieve answers to domain-specific questions.
+The bot is intended to show customers how they can (a) get inference results from a SageMaker endpoint in an easy to use interface i.e. a chatbot, (b) leverage an Image to Text Foundational Model to detect interference or noise impairments in digital IQ constellations, (c) integrate Bedrock Knowledgebase agents to existing applications to retrieve answers to domain-specific questions.

 This sub-project is associated with the blog [here](https://aws.amazon.com/blogs/publicsector/maximizing-satellite-communications-usage-with-amazon-forecast/).